santiagoRapan/WebTreino/docs/database-schema.md

         )
     );

+-- Users can INSERT blocks for their own routines CREATE POLICY "Users can insert own routine blocks" ON routine_block
+    FOR INSERT
+    WITH CHECK (
+        EXISTS (
+            SELECT 1 FROM routines
+            WHERE id = routine_id
+            AND owner_id = auth.uid()
+        )
+    );

+-- Users can UPDATE blocks for their own routines CREATE POLICY "Users can update own routine blocks" ON routine_block
+    FOR UPDATE
+    USING (
+        EXISTS (
+            SELECT 1 FROM routines
+            WHERE id = routine_block.routine_id
+            AND owner_id = auth.uid()
+        )
+    )
+    WITH CHECK (
+        EXISTS (
+            SELECT 1 FROM routines
+            WHERE id = routine_id
+            AND owner_id = auth.uid()
+        )
+    );

--- Users can manage blocks for their own routines CREATE POLICY "Users can manage own routine blocks" ON routine_block
+-- Users can DELETE blocks for their own routines CREATE POLICY "Users can delete own routine blocks" ON routine_block
+    FOR DELETE
-    FOR ALL USING (
+    USING (
         EXISTS (
             SELECT 1 FROM routines
             WHERE id = routine_block.routine_id